particle-iot/docs/src/content/reference/datasheets/m-series/msom-datasheet.md

 - [Antenna guide](/hardware/certification/antenna/)
 - [NTN troubleshooting](/troubleshooting/connectivity/ntn-troubleshooting/)

+{{!-- BEGIN shared-blurb 63e028f0-66d5-4570-bfb6-63fefb4ef8f8 --}}
-The PARANTCW1EA and PARANTCW1TY can be used with the M635e as well.
-From a certification standpoint, the flexible FPC antenna can be used with NTN, but from a practical point, because of the need for the antenna to have a clear view of the sky outside, it may be difficult to suitably mount the flexible antenna.
+<sup>1</sup>From a certification standpoint, the flexible FPC antennas (PARANTCW1EA and PARANTCW1TY) can also be used with NTN.
+Because of the need for the antenna to have a clear view of the sky outside, it may be difficult to suitably mount the flexible antenna, so generally PARANTCN1EA and PARANTCN1TY are recommended for applications where the M-SoM will be used outdoors.
+{{!-- END shared-blurb --}}

 #### NTN antenna dimensions